montaubantourisme-18.jpg

 1941 - 2004

-Étienne Roda-Gil was an author of more than 747 songs.
-Julien Clerc, France Gall or even Vanessa Paradis owe him their biggest hits.
-In particular, he is the lyricist of Alexandrie, Alexandra, probably the biggest hit of Claude Francois.
+Étienne Roda-Gil wrote over 747 songs.
+Julien Clerc, France Gall and Vanessa Paradis owe their greatest hits to him.
+He is notably the lyricist of Alexandrie, Alexandra, arguably Claude François’ greatest hit.

-Recognized in the world of French song, he has marked the cultural heritage of some masterpieces.
-Juliette Gréco said of him: “I quickly understood that he was a human being, which is not so common.
+Renowned in the world of French chanson, he has left his mark on our cultural heritage with a number of masterpieces.
+Juliette Gréco said of him: “I quickly understood that he was a human being, which is not so often the case.

 Adolphe Poult